 This section focuses on the target use cases and their special characteristics.
-These specificities will impact both the choice of the technological building blocks and the way they can be applied.
+These details will impact both the choice of the technological building blocks and the way they can be applied.
 One can distinguish the following use case features:

 - Purely unidirectional transport versus symmetric bidirectional transport versus asymmetric bidirectional transport.
 Most of the time, the amount of traffic flowing to the source is limited, and one can overlook whether the transport channel is symmetric or not.
 The nature of the underlying transport channel is of paramount importance, since many security building blocks will require a bidirectional communication; - Massively scalable versus moderately scalable session.
-Here we do not define precisely what the terms "massively scalable" and "moderately scalable" mean. - Known set of receivers versus unknown set of receivers: does the source know at any point of time the set of receivers or not?
-Of course, knowing the set of receivers is usually not compatible with massively scalable sessions: - Dynamic set of receivers versus fixed set of receivers: does the source know at some point of time the maximum set of receivers or will it evolve dynamically?
-In case of a dynamic set of receivers, the source might desire to provide
+Here we do not define precisely what the terms "massively scalable" and "moderately scalable" mean. - Known set of receivers versus unknown set of receivers: I.e., does the source know at any point of time the set of receivers or not?
+Of course, knowing the set of receivers is usually not compatible with massively scalable sessions; - Dynamic set of receivers versus fixed set of receivers: I.e., does the source know at some point of time the maximum set of receivers or will it evolve dynamically?

-- High rate data flow versus small rate data flow: some security building blocks are CPU intensive and are therefore incompatible with high data rate sessions (e.g. this is the case of solutions that digitally sign all the packets sent). - Protocol stack available at both ends: a solution that requires some non-usual features within the protocol stack will not always be usable.
-Some target environments (e.g. embedded systems) only provide a minimum set of features and extending them (e.g. to add IPsec) is not necessarily realistic; - Multicast routing and other layer-3 protocols in use: for instance, SSM routing is often seen as one of the key service to improve the security within multicast sessions, and some security building blocks require specialized versions of layer-3 protocols (e.g. IGMP/MLD with security extensions).
-Depending on the target use case, these assumptions might or not be realistic
+- High rate data flow versus small rate data flow: Some security building blocks are CPU-intensive and are therefore incompatible with high data rate sessions (e.g., solutions that digitally sign all packets sent). - Protocol stack available at both ends: A solution that requires some unusual features within the protocol stack will not always be usable.
+Some target environments (e.g., embedded systems) provide a minimum set of features and extending them (e.g., to add IPsec) is not necessarily realistic; - Multicast routing and other layer-3 protocols in use: E.g., SSM routing is often seen as one of the key service to improve the security within multicast sessions, and some security building blocks require specialized versions of layer-3 protocols (e.g., IGMP/MLD with security extensions).
+In some cases these assumptions might not be realistic.

-Depending on the target goal and the associated security building block used, other features, related to the use case, might be of importance.
+Depending on the target goal and the associated security building block used, other features might be of importance.
 For instance TESLA requires a loose time synchronization between the source and the receivers.
-Several possibilities exist to that purpose, some of them being only feasible if the target use case provides the appropriate features.
+Several possible techniques are available to provide this, but some of them may be feasible only if the target use case has the appropriate characteristics.

-3. Known Security Threats
+3. Some Security Threats

 The IP architecture provides common access to notional control and data planes to both end and intermediate systems.
-For the purposes of discussion here, the "control plane" mechanisms are considered those with message exchanges between end systems (typically computers) and intermediate systems (typically routers) and while the "data plane" encompasses messages exchanged among end systems, usually pertaining to the transfer of application data.
+For the purposes of discussion here, the "control plane" mechanisms are considered those with message exchanges between end systems (typically computers) and intermediate systems (typically routers) (or among intermediate systems) while the "data plane" encompasses messages exchanged among end systems, usually pertaining to the transfer of application data.
 The security threats described here are introduced within the taxonomy of control plane and data plane IP mechanisms.